- On January 13, 2020

 by Mia Cannon and Nancy Dilts

 Allow me to introduce my new assistant, Mia Cannon!
 Mia is a rock climber, artist, writer and fashion lover.
-Her wardrobe choices reflects the balance she has in her life for practicality and adventure.
+Her wardrobe choices reflect the balance she has in her life for practicality and adventure.
 You can either find her on the climbing wall, biking around the cities, or problem solving for local entrepreneurs.

 Happy 2020!
 It’s the time of year where social media posts recap all the activities of 2019, and we’re setting goals to keep improving different areas of our lives.
 If you’re anything like us, it can be hard to think of New Year’s resolutions or goals that are inspiring and FUN, and even harder to keep them.
 What’s more fun than setting style resolutions?